kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         * ...and more

+        To be able to foster and nurture these techniques, patience is crucial, and craftsmanship vital, these reasons make it clear SEO is a fundamental pillar in the digital marketing space.
+Thus, a solid team of specialised professionals is required to reach the set-targets and we at Unikorn have the knowledge, know-how, and the wo-manpower to reach your businesses online needs through our curated SEO.

+        Interesting facts that may shine a better light on SEO are the top-5 search engines worldwide, at number #1 Google, #2 Bing, #3 Baidu, #4 Yahoo, and #5 Yandex.
+Google alone holds the crown encompassing market share at over 90%, and Bing, in second places has a 2%-12% market share.
+Inside this top-5 the amount of users who surf the search engines rises to over 4,000,000,000 which is nearly 60% of the World’s population.

+        We hope these fun-facts have shed a light on the empowering force SEO is for your Digital Marketing, and through many of its streams.
+One that shines brightest is the humongous amount of users searching the web on informational, commercial, and transactional search basis.
+Other aspects shining are the exponential market share the #1 search engine has.
+Data that forms the picture of the paths a business needs to walk, for its digital presence to standout from the crowd.

         [Read more about SEO >>](https://www.unikorn.se/marketing/seo/)
     - question: What is Unikorn Marketing
       answer: >-
-        Unikorn Marketing is an aggressive marketing and user focused way of working we have developed at Unikorn.

-        With aggressive we mean to help companies kick off their marketing efforts, or go-to-market phase, aggressively in order to gain as much traction as possible.
+        Unikorn Marketing is an aggressive marketing and user-focused way of working we have developed at Unikorn.
+Aggressive in the sense of hands-on to help companies kick off their marketing efforts, or go-to-market phase with bullet traction.

-        Regardless of what channel or marketing technique is on the table, the user always has to be the deciding factor of what direction to take or action to be prioritised.

-        We use the Unikorn Marketing focus on:
+        A mastery formed by a well integrated team of professionals who understand that, regardless of what channel or marketing technique is on the table, the user is always in its centre.
+She is the deciding factor determining the next flow or actionability, the enterprise, start-up, multinational or small business need to follow through.
+Unikorn Marketing focus, is used by our experts, to deliver results to the aimed targets, structured previously within the strategy creation, on:

         * SoMe